wolskies/rke2-ansible/README.md

 ## Description

 This collection automates the deployment and management of a bare-metal RKE2 cluster.
-It includes roles to install Metallb, Traefik, Cert-Manager, Rancher and Longhorn.
-While it can be adapted to other distributions, it is currently tailored to Ubuntu Server 24+.
+It includes roles to install MetalLB, Traefik, Cert-Manager, Rancher, and various storage solutions (Longhorn, Rook/Ceph, MinIO).
+While it can be adapted to other distributions, it is currently tested and optimized for Ubuntu Server 20.04+, RHEL/Rocky/Oracle Linux 8.7+, SLES 15 SP3+, and Amazon Linux 2/2023.
+Both AMD64 and ARM64 architectures are supported.

-#### Role: deploy-rke2
+#### Role: deploy_rke2

 Deploys RKE2 on a bare-metal cluster.
-Alongside RKE2 this role will configure a virtual IP with `kube-vip` and a load balancer with `metallb`.
+Alongside RKE2 this role will configure a virtual IP with `kube-vip` and a load balancer with `MetalLB`.

+#### Role: helm_install

+Installs Helm package manager and required dependencies for managing Kubernetes applications.

 #### Role: rancher_install

 Deploys Rancher for cluster management, along with the tooling required (Cert Manager and Traefik) for cluster ingress and ACME TLS certificates.
 The default is setup for Cloudflare's DNS-01 challenge, but it can be modified for your provider. **Recommend the Cloudflare API Token be put in an ansible vault file (`ansible-vault create secrets.yaml`):
 ```
 ---
 cf_token: "your_cloudflare_token_here"
 ```
 Then place the token file in the `group_vars` in your inventory folder.
 See the example playbook below.

+#### Storage Roles

+**longhorn_install**: Deploys Longhorn distributed block storage system for persistent volumes.

+**rook_install**: Deploys Rook-Ceph distributed storage system as an alternative to Longhorn.

+**minio_install**: Deploys MinIO object storage with operator, DirectPV CSI driver, and tenant configuration.

+#### Database Role

+**mysql_operator**: Deploys MySQL Operator for Kubernetes to manage MySQL database instances.

+#### Utility Roles

+**teardown**: Provides complete cleanup and removal of RKE2 clusters and all associated components.

 ## Installation